Yulin-W/making-history-sandbox/non_app_essential/development/Roadmap.md

 ## Possible future plugins (these can go into separate repos, as separate projects), some might not be plugins in the sense that it goes into the sidebar menu

-- [ ] Add extra inbuilt base map, a more reasonable one with finer dividsions where it needs and less fine where it isn't needed
+- [ ] Add extra inbuilt base map, a more reasonable one with finer divisions where it needs and less fine where it isn't needed
+  - [ ] Though better to keep as a online database for people to download and load indirectly through the app by using some button (like what I planned for the scenarios)
 - [ ] Convert image to basemap/scenario, of appropriate format
 - [ ] Wikipedia event AI recommendation
 - [ ] Auto generation of territorial changes based on natural language processing or just in general with randomness